N Biren Singh quits as Manipur CM nearly two years after start of ethnic conflict

 ‘Thank Centre for protecting Manipur’s interest’

-Singh, in his resignation letter on Monday, thanked the Centre for its actions towards “safeguarding the interest of every single Manipuri”.
+Singh, in his resignation letter on Monday, thanked the Centre for its actions towards “safeguarding the interest of every single Manipuri”, ANI reported.

 “My sincere request to the Central government through your good office is to continue with the same,” he said in the letter to the governor.